 5) have completed at least 4 regular Sociology, Criminal Justice Studies or Social Science courses prior to initiation.

-Dr. Rena Zito is currently the Chapter Representative.
+Dr. Kristin Park is currently the Chapter Representative.
 Feel free to talk with her about your ideas for the chapter.

 Congratulations to the Initiates of 2013: